 - The entire body, including the brain, was significantly stressed during surgery.
 With time, in the majority of cases, normal cognitive functioning will return.

 - Avoid situations, people, or subjects of conversation that generate tension or invoke anger.
 The heart has to work harder when emotions are unsettled and irritating.

 - A temperature higher than 101 degrees F on more than one occasion, or chills for 24 hours.

 - Excessive redness, swelling, oozing or tenderness at the incision sites.

 - Unusual pain or other symptoms that are not relieved by medications.

 - If the sternum feels like it moves, or it cracks or pops with movement.

-Dakota Home Care offers a broad range of senior home care services to help older adults recover from heart surgery — from providing reminders to take medications and support with bathing, to preparing nutritious meals and encouraging daily activity to improve strength and stamina, and much more.
-Our extensively trained care team provides senior home care services in Mandan, Bismarck, Fargo and the surrounding areas to help patients adhere to post-op directions while recovering in the comfort of home.
+Dakota Home Care offers a broad range of senior home care services to help older adults manage bypass surgery recovery at home — from providing reminders to take medications and support with bathing, to preparing nutritious meals and encouraging daily activity to improve strength and stamina, and much more.
+Our extensively-trained care team provides elder care in Fargo, ND, as well as Mandan and Bismarck, to help patients adhere to post-op directions while recovering in the comfort of home.
 Call us today at (877) 691-0015 and learn more about our top-rated home care services and schedule a free in-home consultation.
 See our full service area.